Softpanorama

 It looks like it becomes cold out there for IBM boxes….

 The main advantage of heavy-weight virtualization is almost complete isolation of instances.
-You cannot achieve this with any other type of virtualization and here only blades can compete.
+Paravirtualization and blades achieve similar level so this advantage is not exclusive.

 Disadvantages are connected with the fact that both CPUs, memory and I/O are shared and you will never get the same speed on high workloads as in case of several standalone servers each with corresponding fraction of CPUs and memory and the same set of applications.
 Especially problematic is sharing of memory as it might well become a bottleneck before CPU.
 Each virtual instance of OS loads pages independently of the other and compete for memory bandwidth.
 So if, for example, two virtual instances are simultaneously active and for example are loading modules or data from the disk each can enjoy probably only 2/3 of the memory bandwidth (accesses to memory are randomly spread in time so sum should probably be greater then 100%) in comparison with a standalone system.
 In other words you lose approximately 1/3 of memory bandwidth by jumping into virtualization bandwagon.
 That's why heavy-weight virtualization behaves bad on memory intensive applications.
 Users of IBM Power5 servers and AIX 5.3 (probably are the best and the most widely used commercial heavyweight virtualization platform) know that all too well.